gotev/recycler-adapter/README.md

 * a `view model` file (called `AdapterItem`), in which to specify the binding between the model and the view and in which to handle user interactions with the item.

 In this way every item of the recycler view has its own set of files, resulting in a cleaner and easier to maintain code base.

-This allows also to write completely declarative UIs, using stock Android View system and be able to already write something similar to [JetPack Compose](https://developer.android.com/jetpack/compose) and use it in production.

 # Index